Cyanotype: Improved formula

 The ingredients for the process have remained mostly unchanged since its inception in 1840.
+After 1897, the green form of ammonium ferric citrate introduced by Austrian chemist Eduard Valenta quickly replaced the earlier brown form because it increased the light sensitivity of cyanotype materials, although the final chemical composition of cyanotype images made with either form is identical.

 In 1994, Mike Ware improved on Herschel's formula with ammonium iron(III) oxalate, also known as ferric ammonium oxalate, to replace the variable and unreliable ammonium ferric citrate.
 It has the advantage of being made up as a convenient single stock solution with a good shelf-life that does not nourish mould growth.
+Some formulas include ammonium dichromate to increase contrast and sensitivity; however, ammonium dichromate is toxic, carcinogenic, and an environmental hazard.
 The solution is well-absorbed by paper fibres, so it does not pool on the surface or result in a tackiness, which may adhere to negatives.
 The paper better retains the pigment, with little of the Prussian blue image being lost in the washing stage, and exposure is shorter (ca. 4-8 times) than the traditional process.
 The cyanotype solution, even once its excess is washed off with water, remains photo-sensitive to some degree.
 A print that has been stored or displayed in bright light will eventually fade, the light causing a chemical reaction that changes the Prussian blue of the cyanotype to white.
-Storing the cyanotypes in darkness reverses the process,restoring them to their original vibrancy.
+Storing the cyanotypes in darkness reverses the process, restoring them to their original vibrancy.

 Different composition levels of ferric ammonium citrate (or oxalate) and potassium ferricyanide result in a variety of effects in the final cyanotypes.
 Mixtures of half ferric ammonium citrate and half potassium ferricyanide produces a medium, even shade of blue that is most commonly seen in a cyanotype.
 A mix of one-third ferric ammonium citrate and two-thirds potassium ferricyanide produces a darker blue, and a more high-contrast final print.

 Disadvantages of the Ware formula are a higher cost, more complicated preparation, and a level of toxicity.